kumaradityag/fp-control/README.md

 ## Current Progress
 @kumaradityag: I have written a node to compute a basic trajectory and publish it to `/vbot/trajectory_planner_node/trajectory`.
 A debug image should also be published with the trajectory in <span style="color:red">red</span>.
 The debug image topic is `/vbot/trajectory_planner_node/debug/trajectory_image/compressed`.
 Use `rqt_image_view` to view it.
 The trajectory is *not* great now.
 Working on fixing it :)
+@yukikongju: I have started writting the pure pursuit package in the branch feature/pure_pursuit.
+Pure Pursuit is not implemented yet, but working on it:)